agarrharr/weboftomorrowpodcast.com/about.md

 permalink: /about/
 ---

+A podcast about JavaScript, web development, web design, and technology.

 We are [Riley Carrasquillo](https://twitter.com/portoreekan) (the noob) and [Adam Harris](https://twitter.com/adamCoder) (the not noob), and we love web technology and we love talking about it.
 Feel free to reach out to us on Twitter and please rate and review the podcast if you like it.